juchi/gameboy.js/README.md

 ### Devices

-The LCD screen is usable with background and sprite display but the window is not supported yet.
+The LCD screen is usable with background, window, and sprite display.

 User input is available : arrow keys are mapped to the keyboard arrows, and A, B, START and SELECT are mapped to G, B, H, N respectively.

+Game saves are working fine and are stored as serialized data in the LocalStorage.

 Sound is partially implemented (the noise channel is not done yet) and is quite good on Firefox (latest release) but really bad on Chrome.
 This seems to be due to the implementation of the Web Audio API.

 The serial port can be used by the program as an output, the received bytes are displayed in the console (this is mainly used for tests).

 ### Internal processes